 His son Jeffrey Spender, on the other hand, appears to receive far less regard, ending with CSM permanently disfiguring him.

 Ingrid is excited to become evil incarnate by joining with her blood mirror self, but draws the line when it suggests she kill her boyfriend Will and decides to run off.

 He won't admit it, but the Count still has feelings for his ex-wife Magda.
 He does sometimes show that he cares for Vlad as well.

 Slim Shady is entirely amoral, and loves his daughter.

 Gorillaz: His exact motivations are unclear, but Murdoc seemingly panicked and rushed to help when discovering that the real Noodle was alive and under attack by pirates.
 It can't be just for the sake of the band, because he still has Cyborg Noodle, which he used to make the Plastic Beach album.
 Real!Noodle served as his Morality Pet before her disappearance, so...

 The Bible mentions this to make a point: If evil people know how to give good gifts to their children, then how much more does God know how to give gifts to His?
 Also given as one of the reasons we are supposed to love our enemies: Even evil people love those that love them, so there is nothing really extraordinary about loving those that love you.

-The Song of Deborah has an interesting example when, amidst celebrating the evil general Sisera's defeat, Deborah imagines Sisera's mother anxiously waiting for her son to return.
+The Song of Deborah has an interesting example when, amidst celebrating the evil general Sisera's defeat and death, Deborah imagines Sisera's mother anxiously waiting for her son to return from battle.
 The contrast is reversed again when someone consoles Sisera's mother that her son is probably just late because of all the Israelite women he and his men are raping.

 Warhammer 40,000 has the infamous relationship between Nurgle, Chaos God of Disease, and Isha, Eldar Goddess of Healing.
 It's kind of one-sided, but it's the closest to nice that a Chaos God can ever get.